Article

 Enhanced Organizational Performance

 Organizations with a strategic plan are better positioned to measure performance and track progress against their goals.
-Such planning enables continuous improvement and helps maintain accountability within the organization.
+Such planning enables continuous improvement and helps maintain accountability.

 Increased Stakeholder Engagement

 In addition to cultivating a shared vision, engaging stakeholders in the strategic planning process fosters ownership and commitment.
-Board members, staff, volunteers, and donors will feel they play a critical role in the organization's success.
+Board members, staff, volunteers, and donors will feel they play a critical role in your success.

 Better Risk Management

-A strategic plan helps your nonprofit identify potential risks associated with different initiatives and develop mitigation strategies.
+A strategic plan helps your nonprofit identify potential risks.
 By anticipating challenges, organizations can proactively address issues before they become detrimental.

 Adaptability and Resilience